rtourtelot/break-a-rule/README.md

     *   When a user finishes the quiz and clicks "Take the Quiz Again," the app deletes their most recent quiz result from the database before starting a new quiz.
 This is done using a deviceId cookie for anonymous identification, ensuring only the latest result per user/device is stored and keeping the data clean and accurate.
     *   For more robust tracking, the deviceId is set as a cookie on quiz completion and included in the result payload.

+---

+### Developer Experience Improvements

+*   **Reduced Console Log Spam:**
+    *   Logging for quiz group changes now occurs only when the group actually changes, not on every render.
+This makes debugging easier and keeps the console output clean and actionable.
+*   **Ongoing Codebase Improvements:**
+    *   The project is being actively improved for better maintainability and developer experience.
+Feedback and contributions are welcome!

 **Rule 1: BE NORMAL**

 Quality: Authenticity